unicode-org/cldr/tools/java/org/unicode/cldr/web/data/readme.txt

 -1.
 ABOUT THIS DOCUMENT:
   This document is directed towards the building, compilation and basic installation of the Survey Tool.
-Please see 'stops.txt' in this directory for the operation of survey tool.
+Please see 'stops.html' in this directory for the operation of survey tool.

   As of January 2008, (before CLDR 1.6 opens), I think this